cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Configuration ##

 For a minimal configuration example, see: `deployer/spec/assets/test-bootstrap-config.yml`.
 Note that `disk_path` is `BOSH_Deployer` rather than `BOSH_Disks`.
-A datastore folder other than `BOSH_Disks` is required if your vCenter hosts other Directors.
+A datastore folder other than `BOSH_Disks` is required if your vCenter hosts other BOSH Directors.
 The `disk_path` folder needs to be created manually.
-Also, your configuration must live inside a `deployments` directory and follow the convention of having a `$name` subdir containing `micro_bosh.yml`, where `$name` is your Deployment name.
+Also, your configuration must live inside a `deployments` directory and follow the convention of having a `$name` subdirectory containing `micro_bosh.yml`, where `name` is your Deployment name.

 For example: